-Enter the force required for the brake disc to close on the wheel and the brake pedal ratio into the calculator to determine the brake pedal force.
+Enter the required master cylinder pushrod force (the force output by the pedal lever into the master cylinder) and the brake pedal ratio into the calculator to determine the brake pedal force at the pedal pad.

 Brake Pedal Force Formula

-The following equation is used to calculate the Brake Pedal Force.
+The following equation is used to calculate the Brake Pedal Force from the pedal ratio and the force at the master cylinder pushrod (pedal output force).

-To calculate the brake pedal force, divide the brake disc force by the brake pedal ratio.
+To calculate the brake pedal force, divide the master cylinder pushrod force by the brake pedal ratio.

 What is a Brake Pedal Force?